murilopolese/murilopolese/_drafts/workshop/2018-04-01-kano-build-your-own-computer-and-code.md

 ---
 layout: post
-title: "Kano: Build your computer and code (April 29th and May 12th)"
+title: "Kano: Build your computer and code April and May 2018"
 categories: workshop kano
 ---